The UK and Ireland’s best pilgrimage routes to walk this year

 Although little known outside Ireland, a 1,500-year-old pilgrim route has the potential to be as popular as the Via Francigena or even Spain’s Camino de Santiago following plans for major investment.
 For centuries, devotees have walked in honour of St Declan, an evangelist famous for spreading gospel teachings to residents of Ireland.
 Starting in his birthplace of Ardmore in Waterford, the 115km route continues through the Knockmealdown Mountains to the Rock of Cashel, where he was said to have paid homage to St Patrick.

 How: Celtic Ways Ireland offers a five-night escorted tour from £1,600pp, including B&B accommodation and local guide.
-Flights to Cork extra.
-Visit celticwaysireland.com.
+Flights to Cork extra; celticwaysireland.com

+Read more: Forget St Patrick’s Day – here’s why you should head to Ireland for St Brigid’s Day instead